CarlYChern/python_challenge_1/README.md

 ## What it does it do

-* Adapt menu to allow customers to place and order.
+* Adapt menu to allow customers to place an order.
 * This includes storing the customer order and printing the receipt with the total prices of all items ordered.